recmo/uint/README.md

 ## `std` and other Feature flags

-Uint enables the `std` feature by default, and can be used in `no_std` environments by disabling default features.
-For environments with allocators but without `std`, the `alloc` feature flag enables use of collections, `String`, and `Vec` without `std`.
+Uint enables the `std` feature by default.
+It can be used in `no_std` environments by disabling default features.
+For environments with allocators but without `std`, the `alloc` feature flag enables use of collections,`String`, and `Vec` without `std`.

 In addition to `std` and `alloc`, feature flags enable support for a number of crates.
 These are enabled by setting the identically named feature flag.